-Note: While I understand that you might be in a hurry and just want to get to the recipe, reading also the article might give you valuable information regarding the recipe.
+Note: While I understand that you might be in a hurry and just want to get to the recipe, reading also the article might give you valuable information on how to make this dish.

 Potatoes- If you make this dish in the spring, use new potatoes.
 Do not peel them, just scrub them really well and rub them together in a clean kitchen towel, then continue with the recipe.

 If you use regular potatoes, peel them if they are not organic, then cut them in chunks and use them.
 (I would use a potato less starchy, like a red potato for example or a Yukon, which falls into the all purpose potato category)

 Green garlic- I will explain in a moment what green garlic is.
 However, if you do not find it, regular garlic can be used as well.
 (I recommend mincing it and adding it to the potatoes)

 Dill- I totally prefer fresh dill for this dish, but if it is winter and you cannot find it fresh, dried or in other form is perfectly acceptable.
 (Note: Do you know that you can preserve dill for the winter in salt?
 Here is how to do it)

 Olive oil- While olive oil is not as expensive as it used to be, if you do not have it, use a vegetable oil, like sun flower oil, as it has a milder taste.

 Salt and pepper

 What is green garlic?

 Many of you probably never saw green garlic before.
 It looks like green onions, but the leaves are flat and thin, compared to green onions that have a tubular leaf.